Corruption in Greece: Historical origins

-Greece became independent in 1830, but the corruption in modern Greece and the resistance to pay taxes to the Ottoman Empire is connected also by the fact that part of the ethnic Greek officials of the empire (kodjabashis) kept their positions after Greek independence and established the way the Greek state was run.
+Greece became independent in 1830, but the corruption in modern Greece and the resistance to pay taxes to the Ottoman Empire is also connected to the fact that part of the ethnic Greek officials of the empire (kodjabashis) kept their positions after Greek independence and established the way the Greek state was run.
 Immediately after independence, Greeks were subjected to a heavy tax burden caused by the debt accumulated during the independence war, which was combined with the poverty and devastation caused by the war.
 Tax evasion was, however, a larger problem among the high-ranking officials, who were accustomed to being unchecked by the Ottomans and sought to preserve that status in the Greek state.

 Extent of Greek tax evasion and corruption

-Before the crisis, Greece was one of EU's worst performers according to Transparency International's Corruption Perception Index (see table);
+Before the crisis, Greece was one of the EU's worst performers according to Transparency International's Corruption Perception Index (see table below);